TomCodesCode/EspressoMonitor/README.md

 #### 💥 3.
 The 3.7-Second Death (Or: Never Trust the UI Builder)
 I designed a beautiful interface using SquareLine Studio, exported the code, and flashed it.
 I pulled the virtual lever.
 1 second...
 2 seconds...
 3.7 seconds... and the ESP32 violently panicked and rebooted.
 When it didn't crash, the chart drew wild, jagged lines of red "junk" data.

 > **✅ The Fix:** SquareLine had hardcoded a tiny 10-point C-array into the background.
 When my code shoved 300 points of temperature data into that chart, it violently overwrote 290 adjacent memory addresses in RAM—corrupting FreeRTOS task pointers.
-I severed SquareLine's control over the chart entirely and dynamically allocated the memory natively in C++.
+I severed SquareLine's control over the chart entirely.
+By re-initializing the series natively in C++, LVGL's memory manager took over, allowing the chart to dynamically resize itself every tick safely without nuking the heap.

 #### 💥 4.
 The Missing Espresso (The Beat Frequency Bug)
 I ran a mock 25-second shot.
 When I looked at the summary chart, it only showed about 18 seconds of data.
 Two-thirds of the graph was just... gone.
 Where did my espresso go?

 > **✅ The Fix:** A classic RTOS timing collision.
 My main loop had a `delay(33)` to feed the FreeRTOS watchdog.
 I was also saving a data point every `100ms` via `millis()`.
 But 33 + 33 + 33 = 99.
 The 3rd loop was *just barely* too fast, so the ESP32 waited for the 4th loop (132ms) to log the data.
-I thought I was logging at 10Hz, but I was secretly logging at 7.5Hz.
-I abandoned `millis()` entirely and synced the array writes directly to the visual `tenths` timer string changing on the UI.
-Flawless 10Hz sync.
+I thought I was logging perfectly, but I was secretly dropping frames.
+I abandoned `millis()` entirely and synced the array writes directly to the visual seconds timer string changing on the UI.
+Flawless, perfectly synced 1Hz logging.

 #### 💥 5.
 The 1.79MB Brick Wall
 I wanted an Async web server so I didn't have to squint at the machine from the living room.
 I crammed a beautiful HTML dashboard into the code, hit compile... and the IDE basically laughed at me. `Compilation error: text section exceeds available space.` My binary was 1.79MB.
 The default ESP32 partition scheme only gives you 1.2MB for the app.